Erickramirez/CarND-Vehicle-Detection/README.md

 This is how I performed the Sliding Window:
 ![alt text][image8]
 ![alt text][image9]
 Electing the right Sliding Window will affect drastically the time of processing, because it will mean the times that we need to check if there is car or not (perform all the process).
 The elected overlapping  is 0.75.
-They way that I performed it was checking the area of interest and trying to tracking the depth.
+The way that I performed it was checking the area of interest and trying to tracking the depth.

 ####3.
 Extract features
 It is the same that the Extract features explained before, however all this is in the `find_cars` funtion of the IPython notebook `"./Vehicle-detection-implementation.ipynb"`.).
 This because it applies some operations once and not for each sliced window.